Amogh76/SNAPAI/lambda/README.md

 Adds permissive CORS headers

+Capped at 100 images in the s3 bucket so I don't get charged, will empty the bucket out manually if nesseary.

 📁 2.
 ImageLabeler — Rekognition Processor (S3 Trigger)
 Purpose:
 Triggered automatically when a new image is uploaded to the S3 bucket.
 It uses Rekognition to: